 Base stations including macro and small base stations always operate in Normal mode when the base station power management is not supported at the base stations.

-In Normal mode, a BS may allocate the burst in any portion of DL frame or DL subframe, however the BS may not allocate any burst in the rest of the DL frame or the DL subframe.
-The portion of the frame where bursts are allocated is referred to a resource allocation region and the rest of the frame may be referred to a zero energy region.

 Base stations supporting the base station power management in this subclause can operate in one of the power saving operation modes such as Duty-cycled mode or Standby mode when the operation condition is met.

 [Remedy #2: Adopt the following modification text in line 26 on page 19 subclause 17.3.1.2 in draft AWD [1] ]